AdobeDocs/developers-animatesdk-docs/Matrix_object/matrix3.md

 #### Description

 Property; a floating-point value that specifies the (1,1) element in the matrix.
-This value represents the scale factor of the object’s *y*-axis.
+This value represents the scale factor of the objectâ€™s *y*-axis.

 #### Example